 - 1. Find examples of simile, metaphor and personification in the text (see examples below).
 How do these literary devices enhance the imagery conjured for the reader?
-What do they add to the reading experience?
-Can you use figurative language in your own creative writing? - a.
-I like her because warmth radiates off her like a freshly-baked loaf of wholegrain bread (p.
-28) - b.
-My heart is a clam shell that just captured a grain of ocean sand.
-I'm going to turn it into a pearl (p.
-199) - c.
-My bones seem to know intrinsically that I'm gay: it's locked up in my marrow.
-But my blood seems to rile and boil at the thought; it begs to flood my skin and wash all the badness out (p.
-139) - d. literally shake us until our skeletons rattle and the desire to do the wrong thing just falls off of us like cooked meat sliding off the bone (p.
-109)

-- 2. Both mice and lupins are important recurring motifs in the story.
+What do they add to the reading experience? - a.
+'I like her because warmth radiates off her like a freshly-baked loaf of wholegrain bread' (p.
+31). - b.
+'My heart is a clamshell that just captured a grain of ocean sand.
+I'm going to turn it into a pearl' (p.
+202). - c.
+'My bones seem to know intrinsically that I'm gay: it's locked up in my marrow.
+But my blood seems to rile and boil at the thought; it begs to flood my skin and wash all the badness out' (p.
+142). - d. '... literally shake us until our skeletons rattle and the desire to do the wrong thing just falls off of us like cooked meat sliding off the bone' (p.
+112). - 2.
+Both mice and lupins are important recurring motifs in the story.
 What might they represent?
 Support your answer with evidence from the text.
 What other recurring symbols stood out to you? - 3.
 What do you imagine will happen when Charlie and Zeke arrive in Perth?
-Will they find jobs?
-Or finish school?
-Will Charlie join a new band?
-Will Zeke's family apologise for hurting him and beg him to return home to Geraldton?
-Or will they give him the silent treatment?
-Will Hammer eventually follow the boys to Perth?
-Or will he be drafted to the AFL and keep his sexual orientation a secret?
-Write the next three chapters of the story OR flash-forward ten years into the future where are they now?
+Write the next three chapters of the story OR flashforward ten years into the future where are they now?